mathworks/MATLAB-Simulink-Challenge-Project-Hub/Classroom Challenge Projects/Projects/Drone Payload Capacity and Structural Design Analysis/README.md

 3. Perform a thrust-to-weight analysis across all design and material options to evaluate which drone arm design and which material optimizes payload capacity while meeting suggested safety requirements.
 Write a MATLAB function that will perform the necessary calculations for each design and material combination.
     - Your design must support a minimum payload of 0.5kg
     - Your design must meet a thrust-to-weight ratio of at least 2:1 to ensure safe and stable flight
-    - Your goal is maximize payload capacity (i.e. what is the heaviest payload your drone design could carry while still allowing the drone to safely take off?)
+    - Your goal is to maximize payload capacity (i.e. what is the heaviest payload your drone design could carry while still allowing the drone to safely take off?)
+4. Perform finite element analysis (FEA) across all design and material options to evaluate the structural safety factor of your drone arm design.
+To simplify the task, you will perform the FEA only on a single drone arm.
+    - Using a CAD software of your choice, create a 3D model of one drone arm for each of your designs (CAD software options: Tinkercad, Onshape, Fusion 360, Solidworks).
+Be sure your model can be exported as a STEP or STL file for analysis in MATLAB.
+    - Import your model into MATLAB and perform FEA.
+Apply two loads at the tip of the arm: upward thurst force from the motor and downward weight of the motor.
+    - For each design and material combination, you should report the overall maximum displacement, maximum stress, and factor of safety and include visualizations of the x-, y-, and z-displacement and Von Mises stress.

+Using the results of both the thrust-to-weight analysis and finite element analysis, propose a final design solution for the drone arm that maximizes payload capacity while meeting safe flight standards and maintaining structural integrity under load.

 ### Expected Results for Project Solution

-### Optional Extension
+1. At least two drone design sketches showing key geometric features
+2. Results of thrust-to-weight analysis presented either in a summary table or plot
+3. Results of finite element analysis
+     - Numerical values presented in a summary table
+     - Visualizations of x-, y-, and z-displacement and Von Mises stress
+4. A final design recommendation justified using the results of your analyses

 ### Learning Outcomes